Convergence of the Deep BSDE Method for Coupled FBSDEs: A Numerical Scheme for Coupled FBSDEs and Main Results

 The above-mentioned scheme in \eqref{eq:FB_system1}\eqref{eq:disc_objective} is for solving FBSDEs.
-The so-called nonlinear Feynman-Kac formula, connecting FBSDEs with the quasilinear parabolic PDEs, provides an approach to numerically solve quasilinear parabolic PDEs \eqref{eq:pde} in below through the same scheme.
-We recall a concrete version of the nonlinear Feynman-Kac formula in Theorem \ref{thm:Feynman-Kac} below and refer the interested readers to e.g. \cite{ma1999forward} for more details.
+The so-called nonlinear Feynman--Kac formula, connecting FBSDEs with the quasilinear parabolic PDEs, provides an approach to numerically solve quasilinear parabolic PDEs \eqref{eq:pde} below through the same scheme.
+We recall a concrete version of the nonlinear Feynman--Kac formula in Theorem \ref{thm:Feynman-Kac} below and refer interested readers to e.g., \cite{ma2007forward} for more details.
 According to this formula, the term $E|Y_0 - Y_0^\pi|^2$ can be interpreted as $E|u(0,\xi) - \mu_0^\pi(\xi)|^2$.
-Therefore we can choose the random variable $\xi$ with a delta distribution or uniform distribution in a bounded region, or any other distribution we are interested in.
+Therefore, we can choose the random variable $\xi$ with a delta distribution, a uniform distribution in a bounded region, or any other distribution we are interested in.
 After solving the optimization problem, we obtain $\mu_0^\pi(\xi)$ as an approximation of $u(0,\xi)$.
-See \cite{han2018solving,weinan2017deep} for more related details.
+See \cite{han2018solving,weinan2017deep} for more details.